trane-project/trane-music/courses/minor_pentatonic_scale/lesson_A_flat/exercise_2/back.md

-The note in degree number 2 of the A♭ minor pentatonic scale is C♭.
+The note in degree number 2 of the A♭ Minor Pentatonic scale is C♭.